dotnet/runtime/eng/testing/debug-dump-template.md

 Once you have those assets, you will need to extract the testhost or core root.
 Then extract the workitem assets into the same location where coreclr binary is.

-## Windows dump on windows
+## Windows dump on Windows

 ### Debug with WinDbg

 1. Install [dotnet-sos global tool](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-sos).
+2. Run `dotnet sos install` (This has an architecture flag to install diferent plugin versions for specific arch scenarios).
-2. Load the dump with a recent WinDbg version for it to load sos automatically (if not you can run `.update sos`).
+3. Load the dump with a recent WinDbg version for it to load sos automatically (if not you can run `.update sos`).
+It is important that bitness of WinDbg matches the bitness of the dump.
-3. Then run the following commands:
+4. Then run the following commands:

 ```script
 !setclrpath <path to core root or testhost where coreclr is>